slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Do not build fortresses to protect yourself: isolation is dangerous.'
 'Play the perfect courtier.' -- Robert Greene (4th and 24th law of power)*

-> *'You'll start to live when you can live outside yourself.
-Being in the moment instead of being in your head.'*
-> *'Social inadequacy AKA creepiness is based on unpredictability.
-Staring isn’t staring if you’re smiling or if you say hi.'*

 ### How to network?